acw414/eLISA/README.md

 eDNA analysis can also track the spread of invasive species; species which have been introduced, either intentionally or unintentionally, to a region outside their natural range and have subsequently caused harm to this new habitat.
 This is a worthwhile field of study as population booms of invasive species could threaten native species, [disrupt ecosystem functions](https://www.environmentalscience.org/invasive-species), and even cause [millions of dollars worth of damage](https://2001-2009.state.gov/g/oes/ocns/inv/cs/2304.htm).
 However, eDNA analyses can identify hundreds of unique DNA reads per sample, and verifying each unique species in invasive species databases would be monotonous and time-consuming.

 eLISA is designed to aid in this laborious task.
-The program takes the output of an eDNA analysis, searches through an online invasive species database, and provides the user with a sample-by-sample breakdown of the identified invasive species. eLISA   is meant to make eDNA analysis as convenient as possible, and can identify the invasive species in a table of hundreds in a matter of minutes.
+The program takes the output of an eDNA analysis, searches through the Global Invasive Species Database, and provides the user with a sample-by-sample breakdown of the identified invasive species. eLISA   is meant to make eDNA analysis as convenient as possible, and can identify the invasive species in a table of hundreds in a matter of minutes.

 ### Program Workflow